castro-gzlz/mr-plotter/README.md

 ```
 python mr-plotter.py my_config_file.ini
 ```
 The file *my_config_file.ini* should contain all the necessary information to make your plot, which will be **saved into the output** folder both in **.pdf** and **.png** formats. **In the [options.ini file] you can find a detailed explanation of each option than can be used**.
 If this is your first time using *mr-plotter*, I invite you to follow along with the tutorial and see some examples that I have prepared to illustrate the operation of the package in diferent scenarios (some of them might be of interest for you!).
+Then, if you have doubts or want to go further away, I invite you to check the detailed options.ini file for a detailed description of the operation of the package.
 ## Usage examples

 ### Example 1: The simplest case.
 Contextualizing a new planet